lugia19/Echo-XI/README.md

 6) Run it.

+If you would like to use the voice on something like discord, use [VB-Cable](https://vb-audio.com/Cable/).
+In the script select your normal microphone as input, `VB-Cable input` as the output, then on discord select `VB-Cable output` as the input.
+Yes, it's a little confusing.

 If you're looking to use the vosk/recasepunc and you need something besides the included (downloadable) models, read on.